As Michael Godsey noted in The Deconstruction of the K-12 Teacher

 In addition, many states in the United States are now advancing legislation that supports this effort.
 California, for instance has an important Work Based Learning initiative and New York now has a Regents Graduation pathway that includes internships.

 In the past, there were not the tools to enable the management of network-building experiences and no easy way to scale the curation of such a network.
 Now with ubiquitous tools like Google Suite as well as solutions like ImBlaze or Nepris, schools can easily cultivate and track the development of relationships with potential mentors as well as tackle some of the previously tricky challenges such as attendance reporting and tracking compliance documentation.

 Really the only barrier to all schools becoming a local hub of professional networks is change in school design.
 How do educators begin to shift the notion of their practice?
 How do educators move from a place of ‘sage on the stage’ or ‘knowledge facilitator’ to a place of facilitating connections?
 These are perhaps the hardest barriers to this transformation.

 To help push innovation, an entirely new set of measures are in order.
-These includes not only measuring the depth of student connection, but also the authenticity of their work and the degree to which they can create within a consumption-driven world.
-In other words, Future Quotient should include...
+These include not only measuring the depth of student connection, but also the authenticity of their work and the degree to which they can create within a consumption-driven world.
+In other words, Future Quotient should include: